SiyangCai/Siyang_portfolio/README.md

 This project aims to build machine learning models to help classify mushrooms between poisonous or eidble, which used a dataset contains hypothetical samples corresponding to 23 species of gilled mushrooms in the Agaricus and Lepiota Family Mushroom drawn from The Audubon Society Field Guide to North American Mushrooms.
 The main achievements are:
 * comparing results from Logistic Regression, Support Vector Machine (SVM classifier) and a Voting classifer in scikit-learn,
 * cross validation to avoid random effects on the whole pipeline of preprocessing and ML model,
+* parameter tuning to find the best parameters with best accuracy,
 * obtain best accuracy of 98.35% in identify poisonous mushrooms.

 ## [Project 4: House price prediction](https://siyangcai.github.io/House_price_prediction/)